OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-subtle-animations/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with Subtle Animations

-This challenge focuses on creating a responsive navigation bar using CSS.
-The navigation bar will adapt smoothly to different screen sizes and incorporate subtle animations for a more engaging user experience.
-We'll be using plain CSS3 for this example, avoiding any CSS frameworks like Tailwind for a more fundamental understanding.
+This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that features subtle animation on hover and a smooth transition on smaller screens.
+We'll build this without a CSS framework like Tailwind, focusing on core CSS principles.

-**Description of the Styling:**
+## Description of the Styling

-The navigation bar will consist of a logo on the left, a list of navigation links in the center, and a "Contact" button on the right.
-On larger screens, all elements will be displayed horizontally.
-As the screen size decreases, the navigation links will collapse into a hamburger menu icon that expands on click.
-A subtle fade-in animation will accompany the appearance of the hamburger menu and its items.
+The navigation bar will be positioned at the top of the page.
+It will contain a logo on the left and several navigation links on the right.
+On larger screens, the links will be displayed inline.
+On smaller screens (below a defined breakpoint), the links will be hidden behind a hamburger menu icon.
+Clicking the icon will toggle the visibility of the links with a smooth slide-down animation.
+Each navigation link will have a subtle background highlight on hover.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>